 Continuous Integration (CI) and Continuous Deployment (CD) are integral practices for adopting Agile methodology and DevOps that help foster the Time-To-Market and Time-to-Delivery.
 To facilitate practices of CI and CD while developing mobile apps, Microsoft introduced a cloud platform named Visual Studio App Center that manages the complete Mobile Application Development Lifecycle.

 Why Mobile App Development Should Adopt CI and CD?

 Traditionally companies were shipping new app releases on a monthly or quarterly basis.
-But recently, the trend has changed to several app-updates on a weekly or daily basis.
-The main reason being to remain ahead of other competitors by rolling out latest features constantly, and being in an error free state most of the time by pushing bug-fixes, adapting to latest OS versions, etc.
+But recently, the trend has changed to several app updates on a weekly or daily basis.
+The main reason being to remain ahead of other competitors by rolling out the latest features constantly, and being in an error-free state most of the time by pushing bug fixes, adapting to the latest OS versions, etc.

 The manual effort to test, sign, update version numbers and send new builds to the App Store and the Google Play Store is a lot, especially when multiple builds are being generated per day.
 The question that arises is, “How do we automate this process?”.
 The answer is by implementing Mobile DevOps with Continuous Integration, Continuous Delivery and Continuous Deployment.

 Continuous integration combines the work of multiple developers and is usually done to finish multiple features and fix bugs simultaneously, in an iterative fashion.
 Continuous Delivery is a methodology that builds apps so they are ready whenever a release is required at any point in time.
 Continuous Deployment is an automation process that instantly deploys the changes you make, to Google Play Store, Apple App Store etc. or to a group of testers through a pipeline.